Do the projects you take on align with your overall business and growth strategy?

 5. Manage and monitor

-As projects launch, they’ll need management and oversight.
+As projects launch, they’ll need resource management and oversight.

-The project portfolio manager regularly assesses performance and makes adjustments as necessary.
+The project portfolio manager regularly assesses performance and makes adjustments as necessary in real-time.

 Adjustments can include reallocating resources, rescheduling projects, re-scoping, and reviewing the portfolio in its entirety.